 If you need help getting to New Horizons

 New Horizons is easily accessible by public transport.
-However, for those residents of Kensington and Chelsea who are unable to use public transport, assistance in getting to and from New Horizons activities is available.
-Ring the centre to find out more about how we can help.
+However, for those residents of Kensington and Chelsea who are unable to use public transport, the following can help in getting to and from New Horizons activities is available:

 New Horizons is run by a consortium of Open Age (lead partner), Age UK Kensington & Chelsea, and The Guinness Trust.